 Profiling is any form of automated processing of personal data consisting in the use of personal data to evaluate certain aspects of the personality of a natural person, in particular to analyze or predict aspects concerning the performance of that natural person. at work, economic situation, health, personal preferences, interests, reliability, behavior, place or movements.

 Pseudonymisation is the processing of personal data in such a way that personal data can no longer be attributed to a given person without the use of additional information, provided that such additional information is kept separately and made the subject of technical and organizational measures to ensure that personal data are not attributed to an identified or identifiable natural person.

-The controller is the natural or legal person, the public authority, the agency or any other body which, alone or jointly with others, determines the purposes and means of the processing of personal data; where the purposes and means of such processing are determined by the law of the Union or of the Member State, the controller or the specific criteria for his appointment may be laid down by Union or Community law.
+The controller is the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data; where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its designation may be provided for by Union or Member State law.
 Member state.

 The controller is a natural or legal person, a public authority, an agency or any other body that processes personal data on behalf of the controller.